 What Are the Consequences of Dying Without a Will?

 "People assume that their spouse will inherit everything if they die without a will," says Sandra.
 "But if you have a spouse and children, in some provinces, the spouse and the kids may end up splitting the inheritance depending on the size of your estate.
 Many people would prefer that their spouse or partner inherit everything when the children are young, and the formula doesn't work well for most blended families or unmarried couples in most provinces, although some provinces are updating the rules as to who is a spouse."

 Furthermore, assets inherited by children under the age of majority might be held in trust by the public trustee, or an appointed trustee.
 And once a child turns 18 (or 19 depending on where you live), they can take the money and run.
 Is this too young for your kids to inherit money?

 If you don't have a will, you can't plan your estate to minimize taxes.
 For example, taxes can be deferred on death when the assets pass to your spouse, but this doesn't happen when assets pass to your children or other family members.

 Contrary to popular misconception, wills are not just for people with lots of money.

 "A will does more than just lay out who gets your money when you're gone," explains Sandra.
-"A well thought-out will also considers your overall goals and objectives, including charitable bequests, appoints executors who are willing and able to take on the responsibility of managing your estate, and names guardians for your minor children."
+"A well-thought-out estate plan also considers your overall goals and objectives, including charitable bequests, appoints executors who are willing and able to take on the responsibility of managing your estate, and names guardians for your minor children."

-A will should be written to be good for the next 5 years, not just for today.
-It should also be updated periodically, or when your personal circumstances change, such as separation, divorce or remarriage.
+A will should be written to be good for the next 5 or more years, not just for today.
+It will need updating periodically when the legislation or your personal circumstances change, such as separation, divorce or remarriage.
 As with all things financial, it pays to do some planning.